A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Highlighting natural synergies with empirical evidence

-Our results indicate that using active learning techniques in continual learning can have critical impact on the achieved performance.
+Our results indicate that using active learning techniques and taking into account the learning order can play a critical impact on the achieved performance of our continual learning set-ups.
 More so, the results provide an important signal for reproducibility and significance of various conjured continual learning benchmarks.
 In a world of benchmarking methods and regularly claiming advances when a method surpasses another by 1-2 \%, the observed absolute discrepancy between the different task orders for CIFAR100 is as large as 10\%.
 This is a substantial gap.
-Whereas we obviously believe that there is value in analyzing and contrasting different techniques to alleviate catastrophic forgetting on a common dataset, it is clear that there is still much we need to learn about neural network training and evaluation that can only be discovered by moving away from our current rigid benchmarks.
+Whereas we obviously believe that there lies value in analyzing and contrasting different techniques to alleviate catastrophic forgetting on a common dataset, it is clear that there is still much we need to learn about neural network training, the role of curricula, the importance of what has already been trained in continual learning, and evaluation in general.
+A more in-depth understanding is likely to develop by adopting more wholistic approaches to our systems, but will also need to be supported by moving away from our current rigid benchmarks.